 Bryant Failure to Ignite Burners

-Inducer starts, ignitor glows, but burners do not light; after several tries the furnace shuts down.
+The inducer starts, the ignitor glows, but the burners do not light; after several attempts, the furnace shuts down.

 Advertisements